Spring Break Teen Tours: Adventure, Service & Safe Travel Abroad

 “Costa Rica was the best spring break of my life.
 I made so many new friends and learned more in one week than in a whole semester.”

-—Maya Reynolds, Seattle, Washington
+—Maya R., Seattle, Washington

 “Emily was so capable and caring.
 I felt completely confident sending my daughter abroad for the first time.”

-—Jordan Patel, Barcelona, Spain
+—Jordan P., Barcelona, Spain

 “Our group really felt like one big family.
 The community service at the school was great to see the kids and their smiles.”

-—Lucas Kim, Tokyo, Japan, Dominican Republic
+—Lucas K., Tokyo, Japan, Dominican Republic

 Frequently Asked Questions About Spring Break Programs for High School Students